 All faculty are engaged in research in their areas of expertise.
 Our active involvement in national and international research ensures that you will be taught state-of-the-art knowledge and learn about the most pressing global challenges in the classroom.
 ByggDialog Dalarna (Swedish website) is our main partner in the university-industry collaboration.
 They provide us with connections to many local construction companies and frequently deliver timely research topics that you may choose for your thesis project.

 For more information on the respective research profiles of the faculty, please visit the faculty webpage.

-For more information about the programme in Energy Efficient in Built Environment the ongoing research projects within the field of Energy, Forest and Built Environment, please contact Csilla V. Gál.
+For more information about the programme in Energy Efficient in Built Environment the ongoing research projects within the field of Energy and Built Environments, please contact Csilla V. Gál.